joeldemontigny/deep-learning-challenge/Neural_Network_Report.md

     25 epoch

 - 2nd attempt(Optomized): 3 hidden layers plus an outer layer,
-    layer 1: 30 neurons - relu activation
+    layer 1: 20 neurons - relu activation
-    layer 2: 20 neurons - relu activation
+    layer 2: 10 neurons - relu activation
     layer 3: 5 neurons - relu activation
     Outer layer: 1 unit - sigmoid activation & adam optimizers as the complier.
-    60 epoch
+    60 epochs

 Were you able to achieve the target model performance?

-No, the target model performance was not met.
-The highest score achieved was 73%
+- No, the highest score achieved was 73% (72.86297082901001)

 What steps did you take in your attempts to increase model performance?

-Attempts were made to add a hidden layer and increase neuron nodes.
-Increased and decreased number of epochs.
+- Added a hidden layer and increase neuron nodes.
+- Increased and decreased number of epochs.

 Summary:

-In Summary adding extra hidden layers with extra neron nodes did not increase the performance by any measurable means.
-Scrubbing more data may increase the performance, but the increase of hidden layers and modes did not make an impact.
+In Summary, additional attempts by adjusting variables did not increase the performance.
+Next steps, I would request more data in the hopes to improve the result.